Da'Rick Rogers: Buffalo Bills

 Rogers went undrafted in the 2013 NFL draft.
 He signed a free agent contract with the Buffalo Bills hours after the draft.
 On May 10, 2013, Rogers participated in his first day of Rookie Minicamp with the Bills.

-Rogers was released on August 26, 2013.
+Rogers was released by Buffalo on August 26.

 Indianapolis Colts

 Rogers signed with the Indianapolis Colts practice squad on September 2, 2013.
-He was promoted to the active roster on September 19, 2013, but was waived just a few days later on September 24, and re-signed to the practice squad on September 25.
-He was again called up to the Colts' active roster on November 11, 2013.
-Rogers made his NFL debut on December 1, versus the Tennessee Titans, playing 13 snaps but was not targeted for a pass.
+He was promoted to the active roster on September 19, but was waived just a few days later on September 24, and re-signed to the practice squad on September 25.
+Rogers was again called up to the Colts' active roster on November 11.
+Rogers made his NFL debut on December 1, against the Tennessee Titans, playing 13 snaps but was not targeted for a pass.
 On December 8, in a road game against the Cincinnati Bengals, he recorded six catches for 107 yards and two touchdowns.

 Rogers was released from the Colts on September 29, 2014, after it was announced he had been arrested for driving under the influence (DUI).

 Kansas City Chiefs

 Rogers signed a reserve/future contract with the Kansas City Chiefs on January 7, 2015.
-He was released on June 16, 2015.
+He was released by Kansas City on June 16.

 Toronto Argonauts

-Rogers signed with the Toronto Argonauts on April 11, 2016.
+On April 11, 2016, Rogers signed with the Toronto Argonauts of the Canadian Football League.